naughie/lazy-filer.nvim/README.md

 # Install

-After `nvim-router` detects that all of dependencies, which are specified in `opts.ns` of `nvim-router` itself, then it automatically runs `cargo build --release` and spawns a plugin-client process.
+After `nvim-router.nvim` detects that all of dependencies, which are specified in `opts.ns` of `nvim-router` itself, are `setup`'d, then it automatically runs `cargo build --release` and spawns a plugin-client process.
+The first build may take a long time.

 Once spawning you can open a lazy-filer window and manipulate with the filesystem.